egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 This single logic is the terminator of a chain link and where to do this break of this loop of the chain links.

-Unfortunately, such logic would dictact that the entire chain link would now have to be done within one resolver context (and not by any failover resolvers either).
+Unfortunately, such logic would dictate that the entire chain link would now have to be done within one resolver context (and not by any failover resolvers either).
 Why?
 Because the faking of the remaining chain link(s) now needs to be done internally and completely finished